syncthing/syncthing/README.md

 ## Vote on features/bugs

 We'd like to encourage you to [vote][12] on issues that matter to you.
-This helps the team understand what are the biggest pain points for our user, and could potentially influence what is being worked on next.
+This helps the team understand what are the biggest pain points for our users, and could potentially influence what is being worked on next.

 ## Getting in Touch